 Our trainers have been integral to the success of Proven Thoroughbreds.
-They include JOE PRIDE (Warwick Farm, NSW), STEVE O’DEA (Eagle Farm, QLD) & JOHN BATEMAN (Goulburn, NSW).
+They comprise JOE PRIDE (Warwick Farm, NSW), STEVE O’DEA & MATT HOYSTED (Eagle Farm, QLD) & KERRY PARKER (Kembla Grange, NSW), all of whom have tasted success at Group 1 level.

 With access to a variety of stable facilities in three jurisdictions, Proven Thoroughbreds’ horses are given every opportunity to expose their talent and desire to race.